What are they?

 Why are they undesirable?

-Because they are the last of the lot at the back of the mouth, many a times wisdom teeth do not have enough room to grow, and so they end up showing only half of themselves.
+Because they are the last of the lot at the back of the mouth, many times wisdom teeth do not have enough room to grow, and so they end up showing only half of themselves.
 This partial breakthrough attracts bacteria and becomes a breeding ground for them, causing an infection called Pericoronitis around the tooth.
 It may also happen that wisdom teeth do not emerge at all.
-Such teeth become a victim to getting impacted or enclosed within the jaw.
+Such teeth become a victim of getting impacted or enclosed within the jaw.

 What problems do they cause?

-Undesirable wisdom teeth like the partially erupted ones or the ones that have erupted near the lower jaw nerve, readily attack the adjacent teeth, jawbone, gums, or the nerves, causing pain, swelling, jaw stiffness, and tooth decay.
+Undesirable wisdom teeth like the partially erupted ones or the ones that have erupted near the lower jaw nerve, readily attack the adjacent teeth, jawbone, gums, or nerves, causing pain, swelling, jaw stiffness, and tooth decay.

 Such situations necessitate the removal of our wise tooth!
 It is then advised that one should get the tooth removed before its roots get a stronger hold of the jaw.

 When can one avoid the extraction of the tooth?

 To avoid the extraction of the wisdom tooth, one requires to be sure about its sound condition.
 This set of teeth needs to make a neat cut-through, be fully grown and functional, and at the same time be clean, pain-free, and disease-free.